teamstoryai/teamstory/README.md

-# Daybird
+# Teamstory

-Daybird is a daily planning app with calendar and tasks.
-A hosted version can be found at [daybird.app](https://daybird.app).
+Teamstory is an engineering manager's best friend.

-Built with Phoenix/Elixir and Typescript/Preact, and uses Postgres as the DB.
+Built with Phoenix/Elixir and Typescript/React, and uses Postgres as the DB.

-Pull requests welcome, as are issues and discussions.

 ## Building from Source